Are you paying too much for Amazon Redshift? 4 steps to reduce your costs.

 1. Disk Utilization

 Our first step is to see if we need the nodes simply to store our data.
-Since Amazon Redshift’s disk, memory, and CPU all scale together (in units of nodes), we can’t remove a node if we need that node just for data storage.
-However, in that case we should consider other solutions to reduce disk utilization so that we can remove a node.
-For example, changing compression encodings or pruning our tables – for more detail, see our top 14 performance tuning techniques.
+Since Amazon Redshift’s disk, memory, and CPU all scale together (in units of nodes), we can’t remove a node if we need that node for data storage.
+In that case, we should consider other solutions to reduce disk usage so that we can remove a node.
+For example, changing compression encodings or pruning our tables – for more detail, see our top 15 performance tuning techniques.

 We start by looking at the historical disk utilization of the cluster.
 You can view this in the AWS Redshift dashboard under PercentageDiskSpaceUsed, or in your Intermix dashboard under Storage Analysis.
 In this case, we’re looking at the last day and a half of disk utilization, which we know represents the current typical workload for this cluster (you may want to look at a longer period of time, depending on what you consider a representative time period is):